hyunwhanjoe/mlXGPR/README.md

 -After you installed Pathway Tools, open it and on the Tools tab click on PathoLogic.
 -When the the PathoLogic window opens on the Database tab, click on Create New.
 -After naming the PGDB, choose the Organism taxonomic class.
 For example the class for AraCyc is Arabidopsis thaliana.
 -Create the PGDB afterwards by pressing ok.
 -Press No to skip the replicon editor.
 -Put the relevant 0.pf and genetic-elements.dat files (located in the pathologic directory in evaluation.zip) in the input directory where your PGDB is stored.
 For example on Windows the input directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\input
 -Go to the Build tabs on the PathoLogic window and select Trial Parse to see if there is any issues.
 If there aren't, select Automated Build.
--For the Pathway Scoring Parameters, select No for Prepare Blast databases and press okay to predict pathways for the PGDB.
-If you get a warning that blastp.exe wasn't found dismiss it.
-You can close the PathoLogic window now.
+-For the Pathway Scoring Parameters, we selected No for Generate Cellular Overview and Prepare Blast databases.
+If you get a warning that blastp.exe wasn't found you can dismiss it.
+Press okay to create your PGDB and close the PathoLogic window after it is created.
 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.
 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
 For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\data